Masa1984a/MCP_Driven_UX_Template/README.md

 ## 📅 Change History

+- **2025-06-04**: Added support for Google Cloud Platform and AWS cloud environments.
 - **2025-06-03**: Added support for Azure cloud environment.
 - **2025-05-25**: Increased sample SQL data from 10 to 50 tickets for more realistic testing and demonstration.
 - **2025-05-23**: Migrated SQL queries in ticketController.ts to PgTyped for type-safe SQL queries.
 Improved code maintainability and type safety by separating SQL files.